orangespaceman/folio/src/_posts/portfolio/2008-05-16-riversdale-consulting.md

 ---
 title: Riversdale Consulting
-excerpt: Site built for a small firm of financial recruitment consultants based in Farringdon
+excerpt: Website for a firm of financial recruitment consultants based in Farringdon
+client: tonic
+images:
+  featured: featured.jpg
+  thumbs:
+    desktop: thumb-desktop.jpg
+  desktop:
+    - desktop-home.jpg
+    - desktop-roles.jpg
+    - desktop-role.jpg
+    - desktop-apply.jpg
+    - desktop-case-studies.jpg
+    - desktop-about.jpg
+    - desktop-team.jpg
+    - desktop-rss.jpg
+technologies:
+  - HTML
+  - CSS
+  - JavaScript
+  - PHP
+  - MySQL
+  - Custom CMS
+collaborators:
+  - danielhutchinson
 ---

 # Riversdale Consulting

+## Project overview

-Site built for a small firm of financial recruitment consultants based in Farringdon.
-Their target is to place applicants in high positions within firms, rather than going for a high quantity turnover.
-The site has proven successful, receiving several applications per week.
-It allows applicants to apply for jobs online, submitting CVs in the process.
-RSS feeds are offered for up-to-date listings of job offers.
+Website for a firm of financial recruitment consultants based in Farringdon.
+Their target was to place applicants in high positions within firms, rather than going for a high quantity turnover.

-HTML, CSS, JavaScript, PHP, MySQL.
-Custom CMS

-Designed by Daniel Hutchinson
-Built at Tonic
+The site proved successful, receiving numerous job applications each week.

+## Technical solution

+The website allowed applicants to apply for jobs online, submitting CVs in the process.

+Members of the team were able to manage jobs and view any submitted job applications.

+RSS feeds were offered for users to stay up-to-date with job listings.

+## My role

+I was responsible for building both the front-end of the site and the custom CMS.